Hydro-Fire® MkII System

 • The MkII system includes newly improved fabric, water feed system and high flow water pump

-In the mid 1980's we designed the first commercial fire boom available capable of containing burning oil at 2000° F. This was the first (practical and successful) boom that allowed "In-Situ" burning of oil spills on water.
+In the mid 1980's we designed the first commercial fire resistant barrier available capable of containing burning oil at 2000° F. This was the first (practical and successful) boom that allowed "In-Situ" burning of oil spills on water.
 The burns include a test burn off the coast of Spitsbergen, Norway (1988), spillage from Exxon Valdez (1989), involvement with experimental burns off Newfoundland, Canada (1993), United Kingdom Southampton test burn (1996).
 Hydro-Fire Boom can be used as a floating fire proof barrier to prevent the spread of marine fires.

-Over 60,000 ft / 18 km of our fire boom has been supplied worldwide.
+Over 60,000 ft / 18 km of our fire fire resistant boom has been supplied worldwide.
 Our original designs used ceramic floats (3M American Fireboom) and were later replaced by a reusable water cooled systems.